licheez/pvWayNuGetsSolution/MsSqlLoggerServiceSolution/MsSqlLoggerService/readMe.txt

 MethodResultWrapper nuGet package using an Ms Sql database table as persistence layer

-The service is implemented as a singleton

-You can get an instance of the service by calling the static MsSqlLoggerService.GetInstance method
+Instantiate the service by invoking its constructor;

 Pre-conditions for this service to work property
 ************************************************